swiftlang/swift/docs/valref.rst

 Generics
 ========

+TODO: Why do we need these constraints?
+TODO: Consider generic classes/structs

 As with an array's element type, a generic type parameter can also be bound to a ``ref`` or a ``val`` type.